-Users don’t find the app too useful.
+Users don’t find the app very useful.
 The reviews agree that it has “a very limited usage” and it has a very low number of downloads compared to the competitors.

-Users are frustrated with the lasted update.
+Users are frustrated with the last update.
 Not only does the app not work properly, but also it doesn’t offer them more useful features.
-They want something that is functional and will be a benefit for them and their vehicle.
+They want something that is functional and that will be beneficial for them and their vehicles.

 What could we add to the app to give it a richer purpose?
-A new section that gathers information of all trips and helps to create reports of these for business and/or private purposes.
+A new section that gathers information on all trips and helps to create reports of these trips for business and/or private purposes.

 User and costumer journey

 Ian is a 31 year old professional.
 He has a long commute to work, but not only that, he also has to do client visits.
-Thankfully he has a vehicle, that belongs to the company fleet.
-He also is allowed to take the vehicle during the weekends.
-Unfortunately, Mike is not the most organized individual, but he must keep track of all his trips.
-Usually he will have to record the milage, odometer, save gas receipts, and later on submit reports at his office to cover expenses.
+Thankfully he has a vehicle that belongs to the company fleet.
+He is also allowed to take the vehicle during the weekends.
+Unfortunately, Mike is not the most organised individual, but he must keep track of all his trips.
+Usually, he will have to record the milage, odometer, save gas receipts, and later on submit reports at his office to cover expenses.
 He wishes there was a way to keep things simple so he can concentrate on business, or simply enjoy his free time.

 Benefits for the user